0XOday/the_grimoire/Blog drafs/95 gripes of homelab.md

 Is this good to buy insert random hw with no purpose My argument is not buying something neat that you want to learn, like a VAX system or *insert random system here* My argument is buying HW that is way to much for your needs.
 So how do I figure out what I need? *it depends* What do you plan on doing?
 Do you want a Custom NAS?
 A media server?
 Custom firewall?
 Or something general?
+When building a system you have to take in account age of the parts you are looking at.
+8th gen intel and up are pretty good bets  What bottle neck you want to have and that will always be networking

 How do I do X?
 No I will not read the docs!